 765 MW of battery energy storage systems (BESS) is now under construction as announced by Georgia Power.
 The facilities will be located in Georgia, specifically, in Lowndes, Bibb, Floyd and Cherokee Counties.
-Furthermore, the projects will be created using the same technology used in Georgia Power’s first ever BESS facility that is located at Mossy Branch near Columbus.
-The company is working with Georgia Public Service Commission (PSC) through the Integrated Resource Plan (IRP) to procure and develop these projects and construct others across the state.
+Furthermore, Georgia Power will develop the projects using the same technology as its first-ever BESS facility at Mossy Branch near Columbus.
+The company is working with Georgia Public Service Commission (PSC) through the Integrated Resource Plan (IRP) to procure and develop these projects and construct others across the state a trend seen across other states and globally where BESS construction projects are popping up.

 “At Georgia Power, we work with the Georgia PSC and many other stakeholders to make the investments required for a reliable and resilient power grid, integrating new technologies to better serve our customers today and as Georgia grows,” said Rick Anderson, senior vice president and senior production officer for Georgia Power.